 In November 2007, Joan Fluegge was so happy and excited about passing her

 Technician Class License exam, she immediately suggested starting a Ham Radio Club in the Mora area.
 By March 2008, her idea became a reality as the Mora Open Repeater Association

 reactivated.
 We honor Joan's memory by fondly recalling her warm and charming personality - and her enthusiasm for Amateur Radio.

 Father Jim had a lifetime interest in electronics.

 Unfortunately he didn't find his way into Ham Radio until late in his life.
-Once he did so, he quickly became an Extra Class licensee and established his mark among us with an enthusiastic dedication
+Once he did so, he quickly became an Extra Class licensee.
+He established his mark among us with an enthusiastic dedication

-    to the hobby, and his faithful participation in the Tuesday Evening Net.
+to the hobby, and his faithful participation on the Tuesday Evening Net.